-Epoxies are thermoset plastics made by the reaction of two or more industrial chemical compounds.
-Epoxy resins are used in a wide array of consumer and industrial applications because of their toughness, strong adhesion, chemical resistance and other specialized properties.
+Epoxy resin thermoset plastics made by the reaction of two or more industrial chemical compounds.
+Epoxy resins are used in a wide array of consumer and industrial applications because of their toughness, strong adhesion, chemical resistance, and other specialized properties.

 Epoxy resin is known for its strong adhesive qualities, making it a versatile product in many industries.
-It offers resistance to heat and chemical applications, making it an ideal product for anyone needing a strong hold under pressure.
-Epoxy resin is also a durable product which can be used with various materials, including: wood, fabric, glass, china or metal.
-It’s important to note, however; epoxy resin is not considered to be water resistant.
+It offers resistance to heat and chemical applications, making it an ideal product for anyone needing a stronghold under pressure.
+Epoxy resin is also a durable product that can be used with various materials, including wood, fabric, glass, china, or metal.
+It’s important to note, however; the epoxy resin is not considered to be water-resistant.
 Repeated moist or wet conditions can cause deterioration over time which will affect durability.

 Epoxy Resin as Adhesives

 One of the most common uses of epoxy resin is for adhesive purposes.
-That’s because the strong-properties of the epoxy allow for structural and engineering adhesives.
-Commonly, epoxy resin is used in the construction of vehicles, snowboards, air-crafts and bicycles.
+That’s because the strong properties of epoxy allow for structural and engineering adhesives.
+Commonly, epoxy resin is used in the construction of vehicles, snowboards, air-crafts, and bicycles.
 But epoxy adhesives aren’t limited to only structural applications.
 In fact, they can be used in virtually any application.
 Generally speaking, epoxy is used due to its diverse options in setting.
 It can become flexible or rigid, varying in the opaque and transparent options.